AGPlested/ASCAM/README.md

 20-03-01: With the migration to Qt, some problems may be encountered on the Mac if you already have installations of Qt4+.
 A fresh environment can help.

-21-05-25: Update to Big Sur - Pyqtgraph and PyQt need Python 3.8, PySide2 5.15 and the command export QT_MAC_WANTS_LAYER=1 must be issued in the Terminal.
+21-05-25: Running under macOS Big Sur - Pyqtgraph and PyQt need Python 3.8, PySide2 5.15 and the command `export QT_MAC_WANTS_LAYER=1` must be issued in the Terminal.

 ## Running ASCAM